TanjiroIrl/TanjiroIrl/README.md

 <img src="https://files.catbox.moe/hb3rec.webp" alt="Description of your image">
 </p>
 <p align="center"> ꒰ Ask to RP beforehand , PLEASE . . .
 I do not RP easily but
-<p align="center"> I am open to rping as long as we talk about it beforehand ( NO ship rps AT ALL UNLESS YOU ARE MY PARTNER , please respect my boundary ) ♡ ー .ᐟ ♡ ꒱
+<p align="center"> I am open to rping as long as we talk about it beforehand
+<p align="center"> ( NO ship rps AT ALL UNLESS YOU ARE MY PARTNER , please respect my boundary ) ♡ ー .ᐟ ♡ ꒱
 <p align="center"> ꒰ Do NOT copy my skins , INSPO is perfectly okay as LONG as you let me know
 <p align="center"> Some skin's are self made while some are from tutorial's ( Feel free to ask about it anytime ) ♡ ー .ᐟ ♡ ꒱
 <p align="center"> ꒰ INT , C + H is highly encouraged anytime or whenever I'm not afk .ᐟ You are also free to hide behind me if needed etc.